Skip to main content

 Do you want to upgrade or simplify your phone?

 Seniors need different phones at different times in their lives for different reasons.
-Dad may have loved his tiny smartphone screen in 2014, but his finger tremors today can make hitting just the right spot on the screen more difficult.
+Dad may have loved his tiny smartphone screen for several years, but his finger tremors today can make hitting just the right spot on the screen more difficult.
 For him, simplifying from a smartphone to a flip phone with big, easy-to-press buttons could be the perfect solution.

 Can I take pictures with my new phone?